kstenschke/doShell/README.md

 1. Ease scripting interactive cross-platform compatible automation
 2. Make it concise:
    1. Commands should be short, but self-explanatory
-   2. To avoid automation scripts being bloated with ``sleep`` commands, automation commands imply a plausible successive minimum delay
+   2. To avoid bloating automation scripts with ``sleep`` commands, related commands imply a plausible successive minimum delay
 3. Don't reinvent the wheel:
    1. Use and combine existing tools  (shell script, xdotool / applescript, php, ...)